weilonge/fathom/README.md

 Our docs are a little sparse so far, but [our tests](https://github.com/mozilla/fathom/tree/master/test) might help you in the meantime.

-## Test coverage
+## Tests

+To run the tests, run...

 ```
 npm test
 ```

-You can find the coverage report under coverage/ directory and the html version under coverage/lcov-report/index.html.
+This will also run the linter and analyze test coverage.
+You can find the coverage report in the `coverage` directory and the HTML version under `coverage/lcov-report/index.html`.

+If you're in the midst of a tornado of rapid development and the fancy stuff is too slow, you can invoke `make test` to run "just the tests, ma'am".

 ## Version History